A copy of the Terms of Service can be found here.

 Persons under thirteen (13) years of age are not eligible to use the Services.
 Further, Curology does not knowingly collect Personal Information from anyone between the ages of thirteen (13) and eighteen (18) without authorization from the parent or legal guardian of such individual.
 A parent or guardian of a person under the age of eighteen (18) may review and request deletion of such individual’s Personal Information as well as prohibit our use thereof.
 If you are a parent or guardian of an individual under the age of eighteen (18) and believe your child has disclosed Personal Information to Curology without your consent or authorization, please contact us at firstname.lastname@example.org.

 When you use our Websites, Products, or Accounts online, Social Media operators can place a cookie on your computer to recognize individuals who have previously visited the Websites.
-If you are logged into a Social Media account while using the Websites, Products, or Accounts online, the social plugins allow that Social Media to receive information that you have accessed and used the Websites, Products or Accounts.
-The social plugins also allow the Social Media operator to share information about your activities in or through the Websites with other Social Media users.
+If you are logged into a Social Media account while using the Websites, Products, or Accounts online, the social plugins may allow that Social Media to receive information that you have accessed and used the Websites, Products or Accounts.
+The social plugins may also allow the Social Media operator to share information about your activities in or through the Websites with other Social Media users.
 For example, Facebook Social Plugins allows Facebook to show your Likes and comments on our pages to your Facebook friends.
 Facebook Social Plugins also allows you to see your friends’ Facebook activity through the Services.
-Curology does not control any of the content from the Social Media plugins.
+Curology does not control Social Media plugins or the content they create, collect, share, or process.
 For more information about Social Media plugins, please refer to the privacy statements and other legal notices of the Social Media platform.

 If you are a California resident under age 18 and are a registered user of any of the Services, then you may request that we remove any information you publicly posted on or in the Services.
 To request removal, please send a request with a detailed description of the specific post to the support contact information below.
 (You also may be able to log in to your account and delete your own information as set forth above).
 Curology reserves the right to request that you provide information that will enable us to confirm that the post that you want removed was created and posted by you.